stonezwr/ST-RSBP/README.md

 * The SNNs are implemented in terms of layers.
 User can config the SNNs by using configuration files in Config/
 * The program will save the best test result and save the network weight in the file "Result/checkPoint.txt", If the program exit accidentally, you can continue the program form this checkpoint.
 * The logs for the reported performance and the settings can be found in [Result](https://github.com/stonezwr/ST-RSBP/tree/master/Result) folder.
+* Only batch size = 1 is used in the experiments.
+Other value of batch size may cause problem.